juju/juju-gui/HACKING.rst

   sudo apt-get install juju-core

-Now it is time to actually get the GUI itself set up.
+Now it is time to get the GUI itself set up.
 Juju GUI uses nodejs-based development tools, so you will need ``nodejs`` from Chris Lea's node PPA.
 You also need ImageMagick for sprite generation, python-sphinx and python-yaml to build docs, PyTZ to make releases, python-shelltoolbox and python-selenium for browser tests, and python-virtualenv to build the Google Closure linter tools locally, and g++ for contextify::